NYUEngelberg/copyright-tools/README.md

 This is the easiest path, as Cloudflare Pages will automatically rebuild and deploy your site every time you push changes to GitHub.

 1. **Push your code to GitHub**:
-   - If you used the **Export to GitHub** feature in Google AI Studio, your code is already in a repository!
+   - If you used the **Export to GitHub** feature in Google Studio, your code is already in a repository!
    - If you downloaded a **ZIP**, extract it, initialize a git repository, and push it to your GitHub account:
      ```bash
      git init